 “She’d never,” he hissed.

 “Oh, but she did.
 With me.
 Or maybe it was me she was cheating on with you.
-With that little slut, I don’t think It mattered.
-So you see, I saved you a lot of heartache.
+With that little slut, I don’t think it mattered.
+So you see, my friend, I saved you a lot of heartache.
 Now, if you’ll please.”
 I waved the Glock towards his hand.
 “Did you bring that flashlight?”

 He met my eyes, a smirk creeping across his lips.
 “Yeah.
 I did.”